techniq/layerchart/docs/src/content/guides/styles.md

 #### Third party framework colors

-If you're already using one of these popular UI frameworks, use can easily leverage it's theming with built-in integrations to map the framework's theme into layerchart colors.
+If you're already using one of these popular UI frameworks, you can easily leverage its theming with built-in integrations to map the framework's theme into layerchart colors.

 :::tabs{key="framework"}